abrahamvineel/part-timer/README.md

 ### Pay calculation
-Users will be able to see roughly how much they have earned this week (dinesh)
+Users will be able to see roughly how much they have earned during the current week based on their hours worked and hourly rate.

 ### Visualized Data